go-chassis/go-chassis/docs/middleware/cb-and-fallback.md

     Consumer:
       policy: throwexception
 ```

-usually you must set bizkeeper-consumer handler in chain before load balancing and transport
+you must set bizkeeper-consumer handler in chain before transport
 , here is a example
 ```yaml
 handler: